mtps3/Mtps3.github.io/_drafts/2016-03-17-bsidesljubljana-ctf-2016.md

 ![](/images/posts/2016-03-17-blctf-qr-post.png)

-### Decompiling the android app
+### Decompiling the Android app

-The welcome page also provided an Android App in form of an `app.apk`.
+The welcome page also provided an Android app in form of an `app.apk`.
 We were able to decompile it using the *Jadx* decompiler for Android.
 After browsing the code and especially looking at the login routines we discovered a flag:

 ```
 $ pss -i "this.flag"